 What is #ad?
 Why would bloggers want to say it’s an ad?

 FTC guidelines require all influencers to show if they were gifted an item for free or if they’re being paid to talk about it.
 Disclosure should be very clear and not hidden towards the end of a post or in the middle of busy hashtags.
 Some bloggers are really good at disclosing this, but a lot of them still need to work on it.
-This is one of my blogging pet peeves in the industry because I can easily tell when something is a product placement that isn’t disclosed.
-There are some celebrities and larger bloggers who have had to pay millions to the FTC for not disclosing properly, but overall this is not the easiest to regulate on the internet, so it’s up to the blogger to be honest and transparent with their audience.
+There are some celebrities and larger bloggers who have had to pay millions to the FTC for not disclosing properly, but overall this is not the easiest to regulate on the internet, so it’s up to the creator/celebrity/publisher to be honest and transparent with their audience.

 You have the right as a viewer to know if the blogger is being paid to share it with you.
 Sure, most bloggers, especially those who either just do it for fun or do it full-time, are very selective when it comes to sponsorships.
-If the blogger is embarrassed to say it’s an ad that’s probably a good indication they shouldn’t have taken on the partnership, at least in my opinion.
+If the blogger is embarrassed to say it’s an ad that’s probably a good indication they shouldn’t have taken on the partnership.

 Sometimes, you may also hear a blogger say #notsponsored, but that’s not how it’s supposed to work.
 If a blogger does a good job disclosing paid partnerships, they shouldn’t have to disclose every time something isn’t.
 You definitely want to trust the influencers you follow, and proper disclosure is a big part of that!